project-chip/connectedhomeip/examples/shell/cc13x4_26x4/README.md

 ## Running the Example

-Once a device has been flashed with this example, it can now join and operate in an existing Thread network.
-The following sections assume that a Thread network is already active, and has at least one [OpenThread Border Router][ot_border_router_setup].
+Once a device has been flashed with this example, it can now join and operate in an existing Matter network.
+The following sections assume that a Matter network is already active, and has at least one [OpenThread Border Router][ot_border_router_setup].